-- Only wash full loads in washing machines and dishwashers.
+- Only wash full loads in washing machines.

 - If you have a dehumidifier or air conditioning unit which collects the water this can be used to water houseplants as can water from defrosting a fridge or freezer.
 This is distilled water.

 - Water remaining after boiling eggs can be cooled and used to water plants as this is high in nutrients as is the dirty water taken from a fish tank.

 - Fit a water saving device in your toilet cistern or replace with a modern one as these use less water for each flush.

 - If your shower fills a 4 litre bucket in less than 20 seconds, replace the showerhead with a water-efficient model

 ICI encourages all homeowners to keep up-to-date with the maintenance of their household pipes.
 Leaking pipes are one of the main causes of loss of water pressure and water wastage.